Eduardo-DM/Eduardo-DM/README.md

 I think SwiftUI is more than an incredible framework for software developing.
 It can be used for design layouts and templates with excellent visual results and total control of each component of the creation.

 I used SwiftUI to create my background profile in LinekedIn.
-Code is here
+Code is here.
+I empower this template with the use of new iOS16 ViewThatFits to see variants depending of the device dimensions.

+A beatiful card with blur effects, shadows, foregroundStyle and the new type of icon of SF fonts with variable value.

-New layouts will be added.
+And more layouts will be added.

 https://github.com/Eduardo-DM/Layouts-SwiftUI